AakarshM/Quizzer-Web-Frontend/README.md

 The client app for students is an Android app and the client for teachers is a website/webapp.

 # What is the tech?
 Node.js is used for the HTTP API, Socket.io is used (client + server) for real time connections/sessions.
-Java is used to build the Android client and the usual, HTML/CSS/Javascript/jQuery is used for the web front end.
+Java is used to build the Android client and the usual, HTML/CSS/Javascript/jQuery is used for the web front end; for the real-time graph, chart.js is used to "prettify."
 MongoDB is used for the database.

 # Important
 I've used a bunch of online templates for the web UI to make it look decent, credits are places everywhere and also on the UI (while browsing) itself.